vyca2017/content/content/tutorials/functions/rp.md

 ### 3. Write the Function

-For the request pipleine, it's important to note that we have an _input_ and an _output_.
+For the request pipeline, it's important to note that we have an _input_ and an _output_.
 The _input_ is represented by the _type_ that we chose as the trigger, so in our case it's a JSON object that has the structure of the `Customer`:

 ```graphql
 type CustomerInput {